 To learn more about the admissions process, please call 718-409-7221 or email email@example.com.

-For more information on the Office on Veteran and Military Affairs, contact Robert Wolf, associate director, at 718-409-2258 or email@example.com.
+For more information on the Office of Veteran and Military Affairs, contact Robert Wolf, associate director, at 718-409-2258 or firstname.lastname@example.org.

 SUNY Maritime has a memorandum of agreement that allows seamless transfer to qualifying graduates of the Marine Corps College of Distance Education and Training Command.